ErikAnpin/crystal12/README.md

 This is a mod of the [**Pokémon Crystal**](https://github.com/pret/pokecrystal) disassembly.

-- No Phys/Special split
+- No PHYSICAL/SPECIAL split
-- No new story/self inserts
+- No new story or self-inserts
 - 251 catchable
-- Reworked learnsets
-- Ghost->Special and Dark->Phyisical
+- GHOST-TYPE MOVES are now SPECIAL and DARK-TYPE MOVES are PHYSICAL
-- Several Move buffs/nerfs
+- Several MOVE POWER, ACCURACY and PP changes
-- Base stat buffs for some shitmon
+- Base STAT buffs for some weak POKEMON
-- Pokedex by Nayru62
-- Unique Mon Icons
+- Unique POKEMON icons(credits Chamber, Soloo993, Blue Emerald, Lake, Neslug, Pikachu25, Helfexen, LuigiTKO, FrenchOrange, Rangi42)
-- DVs and EVs shown on Status page
+- DVs and EVs shown on STATUS page(credits KDLPro)
+- Reworked learnsets and encounters, see POKEDEX(credits Nayru62)
-- Many Bug fixes, QoL & balance changes
+- Many Bug fixes, QoL & balance changes(credits Idain, landesherr, Rangi42)

 To set up the repository, see [INSTALL.md](INSTALL.md).